Oxygen Absorption Rate in Lungs | Lung Efficency at Capturing Oxygen

 Oxygen extraction rate in people with chronic diseases

 People with chronic diseases breathe about 12-18 L/min (as we learned from the Minute Ventilation Table for the Sick) or about 2.5 times more than the norm.
-Since they have about the same metabolic rate or oxygen demands, chronic hyperventilators extract only 10% of oxygen, 90% of oxygen being exhaled back.
-In the severely sick oxygen retention can be only 5% or less.
+Since they have about the same metabolic rate or oxygen demands, chronic hyperventilators extract much less oxygen, and most of oxygen being exhaled back.
+In the severely sick oxygen retention can be only a few percent.

 Oxygen capturing rate in very healthy people

-Very healthy people, who breathe very little (down to about 1.5-2 L/min or only 3-4 breaths per min, as during deep menfdulness meditation or reduced breathing exercises popular among devoted Buddhists.
+Very healthy people breathe very little, down to about 1.5-2 L/min or only 3-4 breaths per min, as during deep menfdulness meditation or reduced breathing exercises popular among devoted Buddhists.
 The meditators and breathing students can extract close to 50% (or even more) of oxygen they inhale.
 The maximum value of the lungs oxygen extraction coefficient (or ideal oxygen extraction rate in humans) is probably close to 70%.